Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Methodology

 \textbf{Comprehending the ciphertext:} While LLMs may not always successfully decrypt ciphertext, they can often comprehend the presence of a hidden message.
 We evaluate their capabilities by assessing metrics that measure partial decryptions.

 \textbf{Identifying the encryption method used:} We prompt the LLM to identify the encryption method applied to the input text.
-This evaluates whether the LLMs correctly identify the obfuscation method, even if complete / partial decryption fails.
+This evaluates whether the LLMs correctly identify the obfuscation method, irrespective of whether the complete / partial decryption succeeds or fails.